Automattic/isolated-block-editor/README.md

 - Menu for custom links
 - Re-routing of WordPress API requests

+The Isolated Block Editor is provided in three forms:
+- ES6 module
+- CommonJS module
+- Standalone JavaScript file, for inclusion on any browser page

 Examples:
-- [Plain Text Editor](examples/plain-text-editor/README.md) - replace any `textarea` on any page with a full Gutenberg editor
+- [Plain Text Editor](https://github.com/Automattic/isolated-block-editor/src/browser/README.md) - standalone JS file that can replace any `textarea` on any page with a full Gutenberg editor
 - [Gutenberg Everywhere](https://github.com/Automattic/gutenberg-everywhere/) - a WordPress plugin to add Gutenberg to comments, WP admin pages, bbPress, and BuddyPress
-- [Gutenberg Chrome Extension](examples/gutenberg-chrome/README.md) - a Chrome extension that allows Gutenberg to be used on any page
+- [Gutenberg Chrome Extension](https://github.com/Automattic/gutenberg-everywhere-chrome/) - a Chrome extension that allows Gutenberg to be used on any page
 - [Gutenberg Desktop](https://github.com/Automattic/gutenberg-desktop/) - a desktop editor that supports the loading and saving of HTML and Markdown files
 - [P2](https://wordpress.com/p2/) - WordPress as a collaborative workspace (coming soon for self-hosted)
 - Editor Block - a block that allows an editor to be added to a page (coming soon)